Home HealthTopics Health Centers Reference Library Research

 Some Couples Should be Evaluated Sooner

-Some couples have hints or clear indications that they might have a fertility problem and should come in sooner for evaluation.
+Some couples should come in sooner for evaluation.

-Age - A common reason for early evaluation is the woman?s age, since fertility decreases fairly rapidly in the late 30?s.
+Age – A common reason for early evaluation is the woman’s age, since fertility decreases fairly rapidly in the late 30’s.
 Women over 35 years of age should be evaluated after 6 months of attempting pregnancy without success.
 There is no reason to delay fertility evaluation and treatment for a year or more when the chances of becoming pregnant continue to decrease with age.
-After the age of 40, more than one in three couples will have difficult achieving pregnancy.

 Absent or abnormal menstrual cycles - Another common reason to seek evaluation and treatment is abnormal or absent menstrual cycles.
 The monthly release of an egg, called ovulation, is most likely to occur in women with regular, monthly menstrual cycles.
 Therefore, fertility rates are best for women who have regular, monthly menstrual periods.